 A series of small conversions over several years could keep the tax bill in check.
 For instance, you may want to convert just enough to take you to the top of your current tax bracket.

-Because there is no tax deduction for Roth contributions, you can retrieve that money at any time free of taxes and penalties, regardless of age.
+Because there is no tax deduction for Roth IRA contributions, you can retrieve that money at any time tax-free and penalty-free, regardless of age.

 But for earnings to be tax- and penalty-free, you must pass a couple of tests.
 First, you must be 59 1/2 or older.
 You will get hit with a 10% early-withdrawal penalty and taxes if you take out earnings before you hit age 59 1/2.
 And you must have had one Roth open for at least five years.
 If you are 58 and opening your first Roth IRA in 2020, you can tap earnings penalty-free at age 59 1/2, but you will not be able to tap earnings tax-free until 2025.